aws-samples/sample-agentic-ai-powered-sales-order-assistant-with-microsoft-teams-slack-integration/README.md

 * **Configure data source**
     * Data source: Choose `Amazon S3`
     * Data source name: Choose a name for each data source.
-    * S3 URI: Create two S3 buckets, one for each knowledge bases.
+    * S3 URI: Create two S3 buckets, one for each Knowledge Bases.
 Upload the `Sales_Order_Schema.json` file for `Odata-Schema-knowledgebase` and `Shipping_Policy.pdf` for `SAP-external-knowledgebase` from GitHub repo to corresponding S3 buckets and provide the S3 URI.

 * **Configure data storage and processing**
     * Embeddings model: `Amazon Titan Text Embeddings V2`